Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 A Mediterranean Peninsula Defined by Wine, Terroir, and Gastronomy

-Istria is Croatia's most prominent and internationally visible wine region, located on the Istrian peninsula in the northwest of the country.
-Bordering Italy and Slovenia, Istria has long been shaped by Central European, Venetian, and Mediterranean influences, both culturally and viticulturally.
+Istria is Croatia's most prominent and internationally visible wine region, on the Istrian peninsula in the country's north-west.
+Bordering Italy and Slovenia, the peninsula has long been shaped by Central European, Venetian, and Mediterranean influences — culturally and viticulturally.

-The region is best known for Malvasia Istriana, one of Croatia's most important white grape varieties, as well as Teran, a distinctive red grape native to the peninsula.
-Over the past three decades, Istria has become a benchmark for clean, precise, terroir-driven winemaking in Croatia.
+The region is best known for Malvasia Istriana, one of Croatia's most important white grape varieties, and for Teran, a distinctive red grape native to the peninsula.
+Over the past three decades Istria has become a benchmark for clean, precise, terroir-driven winemaking in Croatia.

-Beyond wine, Istria is equally celebrated for its truffles, olive oil, and exceptional gastronomy, making it Croatia's most food-focused wine region.
+Beyond wine, Istria is equally celebrated for its truffles, olive oil, and outstanding gastronomy — the most food-focused wine region in the country.

 Quick Facts